dusty-nv/jetson-inference/docs/imagenet-console-2.md

 - the path to an input image  (`jpg, png, tga, bmp`)
 - optional path to output image  (`jpg, png, tga, bmp`)
-- optional `--network` flag which changes the classification model being used (the default network is GoogleNet).
+- optional `--network` flag which changes the classification model being used (the default is GoogleNet).

 Note that there are additional command line parameters available for loading customized models.
 Launch the application with the `--help` flag to recieve more info about using them, or see the [`Code Examples`](../README.md#code-examples) readme.